nlybe/elgg_geomaps_api/README.md

 The Geo Maps plugin offers an API with PHP/JS libraries for the creation geo-visualization maps of Elgg entities

 ## Features
-- Elgg input for location autocomplete, compatible with Profile Manager plugin
+- Provides location autocomplete input element, compatible with Profile Manager plugin

 ## Installation